2008–09 ISU Grand Prix of Figure Skating

 The 2008–09 ISU Grand Prix of Figure Skating was a series of six international invitational competitions in the 2008–09 season.
 Skaters competed in the disciplines of men's singles, ladies singles, pair skating, and ice dancing on the senior level.
 At each event, skaters earned points based on their placements and the top six scoring skaters or teams at the end of the series qualified for the 2008–09 Grand Prix of Figure Skating Final, held in Goyang, South Korea.

 The Grand Prix series set the stage for the 2009 European Figure Skating Championships, the 2009 Four Continents Figure Skating Championships, the 2009 World Junior Figure Skating Championships, and the 2009 World Figure Skating Championships, as well as each country's national championships.
 The Grand Prix series began on October 23, 2008 and ended on December 14, 2008.

 The Grand Prix was organized by the International Skating Union.
-Skaters competed for prize money and for a chance to compete in the Grand Prix Final.
+Skaters competed for prize money and a chance to compete in the Grand Prix Final.
 The corresponding series for Junior-level skaters was the 2008–09 ISU Junior Grand Prix.